-Because in reality, there are many handsome villains that effectively scare and threaten simply using their charisma.
+Because, in reality, there are many handsome villains that effectively scare and threaten simply using their charisma.
 In fact, one of them said that she wanted to have them sexy.

 7. Likable and relatable second lead (in case of a third triangle)

-When writing romance, it’s the most common sight for most readers the second lead, trying to intervene the protagonists’ love.
+When writing romance, it’s the most common sight for most readers the second lead, trying to intervene in the protagonists’ love.
 He or she has their own reasons behind their move, but obviously, it’s not revealed until the story heads towards the end.

 9. Depicting main leads’ mistakes resulting in tragic outcomes

-One of a few comments I’ve seen in the thread cited that amid the happy endings most of the readers (and viewers alike) want, there are some who preferred to have a realistic plot.
+One of a few comments I’ve seen in the thread cited is that amid the happy endings most of the readers (and viewers alike) want, there are some who preferred to have a realistic plot.

 One of the Korean drama series that perfectly describe this is Hae Soo of Scarlet Heart Ryo, wherein she thought her decision of leaving Wang So is right.
 But it turns out, it wasn’t.